1958 Lituya Bay earthquake and megatsunami: Megatsunami

-The Lituya Bay tsunami caused damage at higher elevations than any other tsunami, being powerful enough to push water up the tree covered slopes of the fjord with enough force to clear trees to a reported height of 524 m.
-A total of 5 people were killed during the tsunami, which left many people injured and many homes destroyed.
-Two people from a fishing boat died as a result of being caught by a wave in the bay.
-Two more individuals, a fishing boat captain and his seven-year-old son, were struck by the wave and lifted hundreds of feet into the air by the swell.
+The Lituya Bay megatsunami caused damage at higher elevations than any other tsunami, being powerful enough to push water up the tree covered slopes of the fjord with enough force to clear trees to a reported height of 524 m.
+A 1:675 recreation of the tsunami found the wave crest was 150 m tall.
+Five people were killed, many people were injured, and many homes destroyed.
+Two people on a fishing boat died from a wave in the bay.
+Two more persons, a fishing boat captain and his seven-year-old son, were struck by the wave and lifted high into the air by the swell.
 Remarkably, both survived with minimal injuries.
-In Yakutat, the only permanent outpost close to the epicenter at the time, infrastructure such as bridges, docks, and oil lines all sustained damage.
+In Yakutat, the only permanent settlement close to the epicenter at the time, infrastructure such as bridges, docks, and oil lines all sustained damage.
 A wave tower collapsed and a cabin was damaged beyond repair.
 Sand boils and fissures occurred near the coast southeast of there, and underwater cables that supported the Alaska Communication System were cut.
 Lighter damage was also reported in Pelican and Sitka.
 It ripped limbs off trees and swept many away, decimating the shoreline's surrounding forest and leaving the high tide line barren and with few upright surviving trees except on the northern and southern edges.
 The megatsunami flooded the entire bay and created a damage line up to 213 m around the outline of the bay, with evidence of this damage line still visible from space to this day.